Apparence-io/CamerAwesome/README.md

 #### How camerAwesome states works ?
 Using the state you can do anything you need without having to think about the camera flow<br/><br/>
 - On app start we are in [PreparingCameraState]<br/>
-- Then depending on the initialCaptureMode you set you will be [PictureCameraState] or [VideoCameraState]<br/>
+- Then depending on the initialCaptureMode you set you will be [PhotoCameraState] or [VideoCameraState]<br/>
 - Starting a video will push a [VideoRecordingCameraState]<br/>
 - Stopping the video will push back the [VideoCameraState]<br/>
 <br/>